Essential Items for any camping excursion.

 Pen Light / Small Flashlight

-These are the starter items that are a must in every kit as these can be used for pretty much any scenario you could possibly encounter.
+These are the starter items that are a must in every kit as these can be used for pretty much any scenario you could encounter.
 Tourniquets are important as they are used to stop bleeding on the extremities.
 Clotting Aid is used for center mass wounds or wounds that aren’t able to be stopped with a tourniquet.
 Gloves help prevent contracting or passing infections and disease.
-Gauze and tape will be used to create bandages, which are vital in keeping the wounds from becoming infected and also help with bleeding.
+Gauze plus tape may be used to create bandages, which are vital in keeping the wounds from becoming infected and also help with bleeding.
 The Trauma Sheers are there to cut clothing, seat belts, or whatever else you may need to remove to gain access to the affected area.

 PROFESSIONAL GRADE ADD-ONS